Lucifer Emerges As The First Ever Malayalam Movie To Cross This Big Milestone!

 A Real Big Achievement

 This is indeed a real big achievement and by crossing the 10000 shows mark, Lucifer has earned yet another big record.
-The film has turned out to be the first ever Malayalam movies to get 10000 shows in the GCC regions.
+The film has turned out to be the first ever Malayalam movies to complete 10000 shows in the GCC regions.

 The Previous Best